Student C.A.R.E. (Campus Awareness & Risk Evaluation) Team

 - CARE meets at least quarterly, but shall meet as frequently as necessary to address active cases or referrals.

 - The report is reviewed by the chair and two team members are assigned to meet with the student, preferably within 48 hours from the day the report is received.

 - Assigned team members meet with the student to discuss the concerning behavior, contributing factors and to assess the student’s perspective on how and why the situation has developed and how it might be resolved.
 Some cases may require additional investigational steps including further observation of the student, interviews with individuals who have a personal connection to the student, consultation with Student Counseling, and/or guidance from University Counsel.
 The Dean of Student Affairs will be informed at each stage of the process.

 - The entire team may be convened to consider the most appropriate course of action.
 A written report including their collective opinion concerning the behavior of the student and recommendations for resolution/disposition of the case will be presented to the Dean at the conclusion of the investigation.
 Matters of greater urgency shall require an expedited report to the Dean of Student Affairs for action.

 - A record of each case will be maintained by the chair and the Dean of Student Affairs.

-- Joan O'Brien (Chair), College of Health Professions
+- Joan O'Brien (Chairperson), College of Health Professions

 - Julie R. White, Student Affairs